 How do I know that it’s time to leave and get some air?
 Am I a restless professional?
 My work pays well and it literally feeds my family.
 This profession gives me stability and security.
-I was glad that I landed a teaching position fresh from college.
+I am glad that I landed a teaching position fresh from college.

 Recently, however, I have been feeling so incomplete and unfulfilled!
 Does stress eat me out?
 I hate to ask this.
 But, am I depressed?
-On what degree?
+To what degree?
 Well, I thought, no way could this make me leave teaching life!
 I have to find incredible ways on how to prevent teacher burnout!

 I have been successful as a teacher.
 I am certain of that.
 However, behind the walls of my achievements were hidden struggles and I got soaked up in the atmosphere of darkness unknowingly.
 What’s wrong with me?
 Or shall I say, what’s wrong with the people around me?
 Out and about, I felt the gloomy atmosphere.

 Over the years, I have been with learners with different learning styles.
 Similarly, I have dealt with people of different personalities and expectations.
 Oh!
 Sometimes, my balance tipped over!

 <<Don’t miss inspiring self-care activities for teachers.
 Read through the incredible healthy self-care activities below so you can prevent teacher burnout.